hai-vr/documentation/docs/resilience/metabus/coordinate-spaces.md

 Most of the time, the Camera space and Avatar space will be the same: Your camera (HMD) will be the point of view of your avatar.

-However, in Resilience, the two spaces can be separated.
+However, in Metabus, the two spaces can be separated.

 For example, it is possible to switch to a third-person view, where you can observe your avatar in VR while being outside of it.

-*(It might even be possible to envision a scenario where a single user could puppeteer multiple avatars at the same time, but for now we should only assume that there is only one Avatar space active at one time)*

 - The position will differ when separating.
 - The rotation may be different between the two spaces, so you could look at your avatar from the front.